I arrived to Buenos Aires late at night December 30th. The air was thick and my backpack weighed heavy on my shoulders as I waited for a cab.

 At 5am, when it was finally time to say goodbye, I did my best to convey, in Spanish, how lucky I felt to be a part of the family celebration.
 Each of them took turns embracing me before Laura said, on behalf of everyone, “Don’t thank us.
 You’re family now.”

-I got home that morning and emailed my parents.
+When I arrived back to my apartment in San Telmo, I emailed my parents.
 I told them about my night and about the new friendships I made.
 I also told them that, at 30, I finally got it: I can travel the world and see amazing things, but it doesn’t mean anything if I’m not sharing it with people I love.